adamlmiller/interview-board/README.md

 5) Questions to Jobs - Allow specific questions to be assigned to specific job postings which will then be used during the interview process instead of the default all questions that are active.
 6) Reports - Generate reports based on different data points (this needs to be further defined)
 7) Search - Add search capabilities to all feature sections
+8) Mobile - Make the UI more user friendly (or create another project and use Ionic to create a mobile app??? will require an api!!!)
 ```

 ## Ideas